makrai/notes/jing-2505-melt-emo-multimod-llm.md

 * Following Section 2.1, MELT retains
   42 unique speakers across both the training and test sets, ensuring consistency and fair evaluation.
 As summarized in
-* Table 1, approximately 70% of the original utterances in MELD preserved.
+* Table 1, approximately 70% of the original utterances in MELD preserved
   * #Utt, #Spk, #Avg.
 Sec. represents utterance number, speaker number, and
-* Table 2 compares the label distribution and statistical characteristics of the MELT and filtered MELD datasets.
+* Table 2 compares the label distribution and statistical characteristics of the MELT and filtered MELD datasets
   * Both datasets are dominated by the ‘neutral’ emotion, followed by ‘joy’, while ‘anger’, ‘sadness’, and ‘fear’ are underrepresented.
 Notably,
-  * MELT shows a more balanced distribution, with training and test sets maintaining an approximate 4:1 ratio across labels.
+  * MELT shows a more balanced distribution, with training and test sets maintaining an approximate 4:1 ratio across labels
 * Fig. 1,
   * Confusion matrix and inter-label transition matrix of the training and test dataset